iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-US/help.md

 **Manual creation** of an expense report is usually done after manual creation of expense documents.
 User can add documents to report with action **Add documents to Report**.

 Expense reports *(with status Report ready)* will be imported from CostPocket, when user presses button **Get Reports from CostPocket**.
 Among with an expense report all expense documents, that are connected to this report, shall also be  imported to BC.
 On Expense report card User can see total sum of expense documents in LCY.
 User can edit submitter information by selecting value from Employees table to **Submitter No.** field.
 When selecting new value system asks if documents (report lines) should also be updated.
 User must set posting date for report and all connected expense documents by entering value to field **Posting Date**.

+User can change **Sum of Daily Allowance** and Allowance Account No. if needed.

 User can open list of connected expense documents when clicking on **Number of Documents** field value.
-**Approval** process is similar to <a href="https://docs.microsoft.com/en-US/dynamics365/business-central/across-how-use-approval-workflows/" target="_blank">Use Approval Workflows</a>.

 **Global dimensions** selected to expense report shall be used on all connected documents (if confirmed by user).
 Default dimensions attached to submitter employee are also automatically added to all connected documents.

+**Approval** process is similar to <a href="https://docs.microsoft.com/en-US/dynamics365/business-central/across-how-use-approval-workflows/" target="_blank">Use Approval Workflows</a>.

-**Posting** of an expense report means that all connected expense documents are posted. *Documents are posted individually.*
+**Posting** of an expense report means that all connected expense documents are posted along with Sum of daily allowance. *Documents are posted individually.*

 Posted expense reports can be found in **Posted Expense Reports** archive.

 ### Expense Documents